SuchitaDG/Suchita-Dasgupta-Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the _Jump-Box-Provisioner_ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-        - _ Workstation Public IP 24.23.185.52_.
+        _ Workstation Public IP 24.23.185.52_.

-Machines within the network can only be accessed by Jump-Box-Provisioner_.
+Machines within the network can only be accessed by Jump-Box-Provisioner.
-	- _ Which machine did you allow to access your ELK VM?
+	_ Which machine did you allow to access your ELK VM?
 What was its IP address?_

-        - _Workstation Public IP 24.23.185.52 through TCP 5601_
+        _Workstation Public IP 24.23.185.52 through TCP 5601_

-        - _Jump-Box-Provisioner IP : 10.0.0.7 via SSH port 22_
+        _Jump-Box-Provisioner IP : 10.0.0.7 via SSH port 22_

 A summary of the access policies in place can be found in the table below.